 A Healthy Lifestyle Can Reduce Your Risk of Ocular Disease

 Knowing about the risk of vision loss may give those with a high BMI the extra motivational boost they need to lose weight.
 The good news is that a few lifestyle changes can reduce the associated risks.

 An active lifestyle and a balanced, nutritious diet lower obesity and improve overall physical and eye health.
 Give your body a boost by incorporating important nutrients, such as vitamins C and E, zeaxanthin, omega 3, zinc, and lutein, many of which are found in green leafy and dark orange vegetables, as they have been shown to reduce the onset, progression, and severity of certain eye diseases.

 We Can Help Keep Your Eyes Healthy in Americus

 While a healthy diet and regular exercise greatly increase your chances of living a disease-free long life, they alone are not enough to ensure long term healthy eyesight.
-Regular eye exams with Ray D. Williams, OD can help prevent or detect the onset of ocular disease, and maintain vision that is clear and comfortable.
+Regular eye exams with our team of eye doctors can help prevent or detect the onset of ocular disease, and maintain vision that is clear and comfortable.

 If you have any questions or concerns regarding your vision or eye health, don’t hesitate to call Regional Eye Center — we’re here for you.